Dear Housing Residents:

 We know many of you already have left campus while others continue to consider your decision given your personal circumstances and the increasing reports of community spread of the virus in the Ann Arbor area.

-For all of you who have already moved out of University Housing or who are able to move out no later than March 25, the university is offering a $1,200 refund.
+For all of you who have already moved out of Michigan Housing or who are able to move out no later than March 25, the university is offering a $1,200 refund.
 This applies to all undergraduate and graduate students who are able to vacate their university residence hall or university apartment by 5 p.m.
 March 25.

 If you are eligible to receive the $1,200 refund it will be applied to your student account.
 If there are any unpaid charges on your student account, the refund will be applied first to those charges and any remaining refund will be issued directly to you via direct deposit in the month of April.